WPChill/imageseo-wordpress/readme.txt

 = Features =

-* Automate the filling of alternative texts
+* Fill in your "alt" tags automatically
-* Receive a report from each of your images to understand how they are referenced
+* Receive a report of each of your images to understand how they are referenced
 * See how many alternative texts are filled in on each of your pages
+* Automatically rename your files
+* Support for Featured Images
+★ Support for WooCommerce
+★ Support for Custom Post Type Images
+★ Support for popular page builders like Elementor, Site Origin etc

 = What about the Premium? =

 ImageSEO is free for small websites (under 15 images by month).
 ImageSEO has Free and Premium plans available on the pricing page, depending on your needs.
 We offers professional support to premium users to help them optimize their websites.

+★ Support and Updates

 == Installation ==